Total Knee Replacement Surgery: A First-Hand Experience

 Whether the knee replacement is full or partial, the general procedure is very similar.
 After making the incision to expose the dysfunctional joint, the surgeon will need to remove the damaged parts and shape the ends of the bone to fit the new joint.
 This includes drilling holes into both the femur (thigh bone) and the tibia (the larger of the two bones in the lower leg) to accept the shafts of the prosthetic so that it will be stable.
 Depending on your surgeon and the type of replacement joint they are using, it will also likely be cemented in place with a special cement.

-It sounds grisly when you think about it, but apparently, there are no internal nerves in the bone.
-You don’t feel that once you are awake.
+It sounds grisly when you think about it, but it was explained that there are no internal nerves in the bone.
+You don’t feel any of that once you are awake.
 Sure, there is pain at the incision, and the nerves and muscles will be complaining from having been shuffled around to make room for the doctor to work, but there is no pain at all within the bones.

 It’s Over, and You’re Awake.
 Now What?